DarkStarSword/3d-fixes/DreadOut/README.md

 - Image on camera is now 3D (necessary to avoid rendering artefacts, hold Q with camera out if you prefer 2D).
 - Convergence preset provided in-game to place the camera at a usable depth
-- Automatic convergence preset used in menus to bring them close to screen depth (the main menu takes a moment to adjust after starting the game).
 - Slight depth adjustment to the book in the pause menu

 Known Issues